Resource Centre

 This is the amount of superannuation date may be transferred to a pension.
 It is the total amount across all superannuation account.

 When starting a pension the commencement balance is added to the transfer cap total.
-Once the amount used to start pension(s), in total across all pensions exceeds $1.7M, no new pension(s) can be started.
+Once the amount used to start pension(s), (not to be confused with the current pension values) in total across all pensions exceeds $1.9M, no new pension(s) can be started.

 Growth on the pension is not counted, therefore the increase in value of the pension once commenced does not restrict additional pension starts.